-Table 1.2 compares the top 10 companies by market capitalization in 2004 and 2019.
-In 2004, the list of ten largest companies was dominated by banking, Healthcare and Oil and Gas companies from the U.S. and the U.K. with no Chinese companies present.
-The list is now topped by Tech companies from the U.S., and China's Alibaba and Tencent.
+In 2004, the 10 largest companies by market capitalization were dominated Banking, Healthcare and Oil and Gas companies from the U.S. and the U.K. with no Chinese companies present.
+As of 2019, the 10 largest companies by market capitalization are mostly Tech companies from the U.S., and China's Alibaba and Tencent.
 Banking and Healthcare are relegated to a secondary role, and Oil companies no longer rank.
+Table 1.3 compares the top 10 companies by market capitalization in 2004 and 2019.